Nix helps No. 8 Auburn over No. 17 Texas A&M 28-20

+COLLEGE STATION, Texas (AP) — Auburn coach Gus Malzahn was pleased with the performance of Bo Nix in a victory at Texas A&M on Saturday.

+What made Malzahn even happier is that the freshman quarterback will likely be with him for a long time to come.

-COLLEGE STATION, Texas (AP) — Bo Nix threw a touchdown pass and JaTarvious Whitlow ran for a score as No. 8 Auburn built a big lead and withstood a late charge from Texas A&M to get a 28-20 win over the 17th-ranked Aggies on Saturday.
+Nix threw a touchdown pass and JaTarvious Whitlow ran for a score as No. 8 Auburn built a big lead and withstood a late charge from Texas A&M to get a 28-20 win over the 17th-ranked Aggies.

+“It’s going to be a lot of fun to have him around in the future,” Malzahn said.
+“I’ll tell you that.”

 Nix didn’t put up flashy numbers against the Aggies, but he looked poised and didn’t make any big mistakes in his first true road game in front of a rowdy crowd of 101,681.

+“He’s got something special to him,” Malzahn said.
+“He’s not your normal freshman.
+We knew that when we recruited him.
+One thing that I like is the moment ain’t too big for him.”

+Nix said knowing how strong Auburn’s defense was and the preparation and advice he got during the week from the coaching staff helped him on Saturday.

 Fellow freshman Joey Gatewood replaced Nix for a few snaps throughout the game and he threw his first career touchdown pass in the first quarter.

 The Tigers (4-0, 1-0 SEC) were up 21-3 before A&M (2-2, 0-1) finally got going offensively in the fourth quarter.
-Mond cut the lead to 21-10 with his first touchdown pass early in the fourth before Auburn added a touchdown rushing.
+Mond cut the lead to 21-10 with his first touchdown pass early in the quarter before Auburn added a touchdown rushing.
 But the Aggies made a field goal before Mond connected with Ainias Smith on a 15-yard TD pass with just over two minutes left to get them to 28-20.

-But Auburn recovered the on-side kick and ran out the clock.
+However, Auburn recovered the onside kick and ran out the clock.

-Mond had 335 yards passing but Texas A&M previously solid running game was held to just 56 yards.
+Mond had 335 yards passing but Texas A&M’s previously solid running game was held to just 56 yards.

+“We don’t have a bad football team, we’ve just got to get them to play better and that’s my job,” Texas A&M coach Jimbo Fisher said.

-Auburn took an early lead when Nix handed the ball off to Whitlow who got it to Anthony Schwartz on a reverse the he took 57 yards for a touchdown to make it 7-0.
+Auburn took an early lead when Nix handed the ball off to Whitlow who got it to Anthony Schwartz on a reverse that he took 57 yards for a touchdown to make it 7-0.

 Seth Small missed a 47-yard field goal on Texas A&M’s first possession and one from 52 to end the second quarter.